Configure AWS CodeBuild Webhooks

 Configuration & Filtering

-Should I use branchFilter or filterGroups to control which branches trigger builds?
+Should I use branchFilter or filterGroups?

-How do I create a webhook for a CodeBuild Runner Project?
+How do I create a webhook for a CodeBuild Runner project?

 Set buildType to BUILD and configure filterGroups with a filter of type EVENT and pattern WORKFLOW_JOB_QUEUED.

-What properties can't be changed after creating the webhook?
+What properties can't I change after creation?

 Using a different cloud?